reactjs/react.dev/content/docs/state-and-lifecycle.md

 this.setState({comment: 'Hello'});
 ```

-The only place where you can assign `this.state` is the constructor.
+The only place where you can assign `this.state` is in the constructor.

 ### State Updates May Be Asynchronous {#state-updates-may-be-asynchronous}